modular/modular/LLCL/docs/AsyncValue.md

 storage of the payloads and data, and allows limited type reflection with the `->isType<T>()` predicate.

-## Access to the `LLCL::Runtime` for an `AsyncValue`
+## Access to the `M::LLCL::Runtime` for an `AsyncValue`

-The LLCL runtime is designed to support multiple instances of a runtime in a process at the same time, so some things (for example allocating a new `AsyncValue`) require an `LLCL::Runtime&` to be handy and around.
+The LLCL runtime is designed to support multiple instances of a runtime in a process at the same time, so some things (for example allocating a new `AsyncValue`) require an `M::LLCL::Runtime&` to be handy and around.
 This can be awkward, because (like an `MLIRContext`) it is almost global state, and it is a pain to pass it around everywhere.

-Fortunately, `AsyncValue` instances is that they always know what `LLCL::Runtime` they came from.
+Fortunately, `AsyncValue` instances is that they always know what `M::LLCL::Runtime` they came from.
 You can access this through the `asyncVal->getRuntime()` method which returns a [`CompactRuntimePtr`](../include/LLCL/Runtime/CompactRuntimePtr.h).
 A `CompactRuntimePtr` is a specialized class that can be used interchangably with `Runtime&`.